Hierarchical Reinforcement Learning for Air Combat at DARPA's AlphaDogfight Trials: Experimental Results

-\section{PHANG-MAN at the ADT Final Event}
+\subsection{PHANG-MAN at the ADT Final Event}

-The ADT final event was completed over 3 days of competition.
+Ultimately, the final test of our agent was performed live at the ADT final event which consisted of 3 days of competition.
 On Day 1, competitors faced agents developed by JHU-APL in collaboration with DARPA.
-Day 2 involved a Round Robin tournament, in which each team played against all others in a best of 20 match.
-On Day 3, the top 4 teams at the end of day 2 played in a single elimination championship tournament.
+Then on Day 2, all competitors played each other in a best of 20 round robin tournament, with starting conditions ranging from offensive to defensive.
+On Day 3, the four teams with the highest cumulative score competed in a single elimination championship tournament.
+In each round of the championship tournament, teams played 20 rounds with neutral starting conditions.
 These teams also had the opportunity to play against a graduate of the USAF F-16 Weapons Instructor Course in a best of 5 match.

-Our agent finished the initial 2 days of the competition in $2^{nd}$ place, qualifying for the championship tournament.
-On Day 3, PHANG-MAN won its semi-final round and in the finals was defeated by Heron Systems' agent, finishing the competition in $2^{nd}$ place overall.
-The tournament bracket and results are shown in Figure 9.
-The semi-finals and finals can be viewed online.\footnote{https://www.youtube.com/watch?v=NzdhIA2S35w}
+Our agent finished the initial 2 days of the competition in $2^{nd}$ place and qualified for the championship tournament.
+On Day 3, PHANG-MAN won its semi-final round and was defeated in the final round by Heron Systems' agent, finishing the competition in $2^{nd}$ place overall.
+Finally, our agent emerged victorious (5 W - 0 L) from its match with the USAF Weapons Instructor pilot.
+The match-ups were characterized by PHANG-MAN taking aggressive shots from head on and the side, while also capitalizing on any mistakes that the human pilots made that gave up their control zone.
+Overall, PHANG-MAN demonstrated strategic use of aggressive and conservative tactics, reflecting its hierarchical architecture.
+A full video coverage of the final event can be found online\footnote{https://www.youtube.com/watch?v=NzdhIA2S35w}, and a more detailed description is provided in supplemental material.

-In the championship round, we faced a very aggressive, highly accurate, and impressive adversary from Heron Systems.
-In most cases, PHANG-MAN did not survive the initial exchange of nose-to-nose gun snaps and matches would end with Heron emerging victorious but having very little health remaining.
-Although we scored 7\% more total shots against Heron's agent, our average shot was from farther away and thus our average damage was lower.
-Our agent would disengage its offense inside of 800 ft. in favor of better positioning for the next exchange, while Heron's agent would continue to aggressively pursue head on.
-As a result of this aggression, when surviving the initial exchange PHANG-MAN was able to attain a commanding offensive position.

-We suspect that this bias toward future positioning over immediate scoring is the result of a strategy we used during training in which we artificially inflated the health of the agents by a factor of 10.
-Additionally, by not providing a reward that was proportional to the opponents remaining health or a reward for fully depleting our opponent's health, we may have inadvertently allowed our agent to learn to give away near victories.

-Overall, PHANG-MAN demonstrated strategic use of aggressive and conservative tactics.
-We believe it has the potential to be a trustworthy co-pilot or wingman that can effectively execute real-world tactics in which self-preservation is paramount.